 These are not in any particular order, just a list of our top 10 food items from the festival!

 - IPA Sausage Dog from California Craft Brews

-- Bread Pudding from Pacific Wharf Cafe (if this is a festival item – sorry if not)
+- Bread Pudding from Pacific Wharf Cafe

 - Chile Relleno Empanada from Peppers Cali-ente